-We love index funds here at The College Investor, and we’ve recommended several in our College Student’s Guide to Investing.
-However, there’s a new type of index fund that is gaining in popularity, and one that I recommend in some cases – the equal weighted index fund.
+We love index fund, and we've recommended several in our Guide To Investing.
+However, there's a type of index fund that is gaining in popularity, and one that I think has a lot of merit - equal weighted index funds.

 Let's use the S&P 500 for this example.
 You know that the S&P 500 is composed of the 500 largest stocks in the United States.

 Right now, a standard S&P 500 index fund (let's use SPY), has the following Top 5 Holdings: